tzmanics/blog-posts/2019/what-is-a-microapp.md/what-is-a-microapp.md

 ## Are Microapps for You?
 Maybe microapps are just what you were looking for.
 If so, great.
 If you still have questions, well, that's great too.
 Either way, here are some resources to help you on you microapp journey:

-- Check out [eloha](https://eloha.io/) to learn more about microapps and/or get started.
+- Check out [Kinvey Microapps](https://www.progress.com/kinvey/micro-apps) to learn more about microapps and/or get started.
-- [Reach out](https://www.progress.com/labs/microapps) to someone from my team to ask specific questions.
+- [Reach out](https://www.progress.com/kinvey/contact) to someone from my team to ask specific questions.
 - Read [this article](https://www.progress.com/blogs/simplify-organization-app-sprawl-enterprise-micro-application-architecture) about Enterprise Micro-Application Architecture.
 - Come to [Progress Next](https://www.progress.com/next/sessions/building-an-enterprise-mobile-portal-in-under-30-minutes-with-microapps) to learn how to make a Enterprise Mobile Portal in 30 minutes with microapps!